The Zoo’s flamingo flock has grown – the old-fashioned way. In 2012, a record 15 chicks hatched, and five more hatched in 2013.

 One of the Flamingle birds has a celebrity sponsor: Charlie Sheen and his fiancée recently adopted a bird they named Klay-Vinn.

-“The pink color of a Chilean flamingo’s feathers comes from nutrients in their food, which includes shrimp, plankton, algae and crustaceans.
+From the Keepers“The pink color of a Chilean flamingo’s feathers comes from nutrients in their food, which includes shrimp, plankton, algae and crustaceans.
 At the Zoo, we give them a special diet to keep them ‘in the pink.’
-It takes two to three years for chicks to turn that distinctive color.”-Rachel R.
+It takes two to three years for chicks to turn that distinctive color.” -Rachel R.

 The IUCN Red List has listed Chilean flamingos as “Near Threatened” as a precaution.
 Populations are declining at a moderate rate due to egg-harvesting, hunting, and the disturbance and degradation of the species’ habitat.